 FR: It’s been crazy.
 Everybody told me, “Your life is going to change when the film comes out.”
 And I was like, Okay, okay.
 But it really has been a crazy year that I never could have anticipated.
 It’s been really wonderful.
 Everybody wants to talk about The Artifice Girl now that it’s out there, but I’m just excited about the next one.
 I just want to talk about what’s next and I’m not allowed to now.
 I wasn’t allowed to talk about Artifice Girl for three years but now that I’m allowed to, it’s like, Who cares?
 I want to talk about the next one.
 Just know that it’s going to be exciting.
 There are plans for features, there are plans for possible series.
 Whatever it is, I’m just excited to get to work with all the people I’ve been working with on Artifice Girl and marry them with people who have been doing this for years and years.
 That’s exciting and I’m looking forward to approaching larger-scale projects.

-Thank you to Franklin for talking with us about his film!
+Thank you to Franklin for talking with us about THE ARTIFICE GIRL.
 Learn more by following the film on Facebook, Instagram, or Twitter.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.